Tails Dog Walking Index · Field report — July 2026

 1.5/day

 Every completed walk has a start time.
-Plotted on a 24-hour dial, the daily rhythm — and the difference a weekend makes — is hard to miss.
+Plotted around the clock, the daily rhythm shows when dogs actually get walked — trace the dial to read any hour.

 Weekday vs weekend